KravitzLabDevices/FED3_library/docs/index.md

 ## Examples
-### Here is an FR1 session where the left poke causes conditioned stimulus and a pellet, and right poke does nothing
+### Fixed-Ratio 1: The left poke causes conditioned stimulus and a pellet, and right poke does nothing

 ```
 #include <FED3.h>                                       //Include the FED3 library